Foreword by Andrew Bailey

 Is the nature of today’s technological change going to play out in an economically similar way to the innovations of the past few decades?
 Alternatively, some have argued that a ‘fourth industrial revolution’ is underway which is fundamentally transforming the economy.
 The first task for economists is to understand the relative merits of each view.

 Further work is also needed to understand the effects of automation on individual product and labour markets.
 An important avenue for research is the effects of automation on employment in different sectors, skills and income distribution, and economic dynamics.
 How will automation affect the propagation of shocks, and how should policymakers respond?

-- What has been the impact of Covid-19 and the macroeconomic policy responses on aggregate economic variables?
-How did this impact vary across different types of consumers, workers and firms?
+- What is the impact of inflation on different types of consumers, workers and firms?

-- What are the macroeconomic implications of climate change and policies to mitigate its impact?
+- What are the macroeconomic and financial stability implications of climate change and policies to mitigate its impact?

 - What role can the different financial actors play in distributing, managing and mitigating risks arising from structural economic changes and extreme events?

 + Other work on long-term trends and tail risks.